Qwertee/Warlock/README.md

 # Warlock

 This is a small demo of sorts that I wrote because I was interested in the way that games were designed.
+Currently generates a world with random terrain using the diamond - square algorithm to make a heightmap that is used internally to model the it.

-Far from complete, there isn't much to do right now besides walk around but rest assured - more work is planned.
+Other then walking around a randomly generated world, there isnt much to do.
+More work is planned.

 ### Compiling and Running